Nellie Ross Obituary (2020) - GoSanAngelo

 Nellie May Ross

 Nellie was born March 24, 1936 to William and Laura Jones.
 She married Raymond Joseph (Joe) Ross June 8, 1956.
-She was preceded in death by her husband Joe, son Terry Ross, grandson Daniel Ross, son-in-law Tommy Blair, her parents, brothers Merlin Jones, Joe (Joe-Joe) Jones, Taylor Jones, twin brother Carroll Ray Jones, and sisters Mabel Walker, Wanda Sparks, and Jimmie Lou Smith.
+She was preceded in death by her husband Joe, son Terry Ross, grandson Daniel Ross, son-in-law Tommy Blair, her parents, brothers Merlin Jones, Joe (Joe-Joe) Jones, Aubrey (Son) Johnnie Jones, Alfred Jones, Taylor Jones, twin brother Carroll Ray Jones, and sisters Mabel Walker, Wanda Sparks, and Jimmie Lou Smith.

 Nellie loved her family with all of her heart and was infinitely proud of her children, grandchildren, and great-grandchildren.
 She also cherished many friendships through the years.
 She was an avid gardener and was happy when planting and watching all things grow.
 She loved her church and church family and was dedicated to the Lord.
 She will be deeply missed by all that loved her.